 In her article, Pam has accurately described a common issue in math education – conflating models (visual representations) with strategies (methods used to figure out an answer).
 Below I’ve included a caption of Cathy Fosnot’s landscape of multiplication/division.
 The rectangles represent landmark strategies that students use (starting from the bottom you will find early strategies, to the top where you will find more sophisticated strategies).
 Whereas the triangles represent models or representations that are used (notice models correspond to strategies nearest to them).

-In her post, Pam discusses 3 problems that arise when we do not fully understand the role models and stragegies:
+In her post, Pam discusses 3 problems that arise when we do not fully understand the different roles of models and strategies:

 - Students (and teachers) think that all strategies are equal.

 - Students are left thinking that there are an unlimited, vast number of “strategies” to solve a problem.

 - Students get correct answers and are told to “do it a different way”.

 I’d like to discuss how this all fits together…